Skip to main content

 • Modern browsers generally provide the best QR scanning performance.

-Which terminal device do you recommend?
+Which terminal device do you recommend that we use?

 Examples: